Long-Term Care Annuity Products

 An indexed long-term care annuity allows you to link your contract’s growth to a crediting strategy.

-Article written by Craig Matesky, ACACIA Insurance President
+Written by: Craig Matesky, President, ACACIA Insurance

-Edited by Mike Berger, National Sales Manager
+Reviewed by: Mike Berger, National Sales Manager